Skip to content

 segment_count property

-Returns the number of segments in the grain.
+Return the number of segments in the grain.

 total_length property

-Calculates total length of the grain.
+Return the total length of the grain [m].

 __init__(spacing=0.0)